Invoke mysql-test-run.pl in the

 --ndb-connectstring=to the master MySQL server.
 This option also prevents mysql-test-run.pl from starting a cluster.
 It is assumed that there is already a cluster running to which the server can connect with the given connectstring.

-Disable the check for test case side effects; see
+Disable the check for test case side effects.
+For additional information, see the description of the

 For MySQL 5.5 or 5.6, do not override the build-in default engine to use MyISAM instead for non-InnoDB tests.
 Since the existing collection of tests were originally adapted for MyISAM as default, many tests will fail when this option is used, because the test behaves differently or produces different output when the engine switches to InnoDB.